Feb 27, 2016

 The publishing stage

 Now comes the time to cut, save, and call it a day!

 Once you have edited the video, the last step is to save the file in the format most preferred by you.
-If you any text in your presentations, then the ideal output for the video is the HD option which gives you a high-quality output.
+If you have any text in your presentations, then the ideal output for the video is the HD option which gives you a high-quality output.
 However, this does create quite large video files.
 Hence, if you wish to lower your bandwidth costs, then you could go in for a lesser resolution format.
-But do make sure that the text in the video is readable for your learners!
+But do make sure that the text in the video is readable for your learners.

 Run the video past your teammates or users and collect feedback.
-Use the feedback when creating the next video!
+Use the feedback when creating the next video.

 Congratulations!
 You just recorded a video with no help from professional video makers.
 The number of people using this method to record videos is increasing by the day.
 Though we just focused on making videos through screen recordings, the other popular forms are getting a cam recorder and record the demonstration of you presenting on stage or on a blackboard.
 Once recorded, you can edit the video with the help of your favorite recording tool.

 We certainly hope that you will be creating a lot more videos from your presentations now, and join the brigade of L&D professionals who are using video regularly in their courses.

 How do you record your videos?
 Do you have any tips or tricks that you can share with our community?
 Share with us in the comments below!